finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio group to which a portfolio is being added var code = code_example;  // string | The code of the portfolio group to which a portfolio is being added var portfolioId = new ResourceId(); // ResourceId | The id of the portfolio (optional)
+            var scope = scope_example;  // string | The scope of the portfolio group to add a portfolio to. var code = code_example;  // string | The code of the portfolio group to add a portfolio to.
+Together with the scope this uniquely identifies the portfolio group. var portfolioId = new ResourceId(); // ResourceId | The resource identifier of the portfolio to add to the portfolio group. (optional)

             try
             {